Skip to content

 Mobile Home Living’s Mission

-The mission of Mobile Home Living® is simple – to provide mobile and manufactured home remodeling and decorating ideas, home improvement help, and other relevant information for all makes and models of factory-built homes.
+The mission of Mobile Home Living® is simple – to celebrate simple living in affordable homes and to provide mobile and manufactured home remodeling and decorating ideas, home improvement help, and other relevant information for all makes and models of factory-built homes.

-Affordable housing is needed more than ever and these homes are not the tin cans that some people think of – they are real homes built with the same framing and roofing that stick-built homes have.
-They just happen to be placed on a steel chassis with wheels.
+Affordable housing is needed more than ever and these homes are not the tin cans that some people think of – they are real homes built with the same framing and roofing that site-built homes have now.